MahmutCanMavi/Missing-Values-XAI/README.md

 <!-- Write here **DETAILED** intructions on how to run your code.\
 **NOTE:** If we cannot run your code following these instructions we will not be able to evaluate it. -->

-Run **backend**: do `cd backend-project`, then `uvicorn app:app --reload`.
+Run **backend**: go inside the folder `./backend-project`, then enter the command `uvicorn app:app --reload`.

-Run **frontend**: Do `cd ../react-frontend`, then `npm start`.
+Run **frontend**: go inside the folder `./react-frontend`, then enter the command `npm start`.

-Once you're in the web app: choose a .csv file from the folder example-data.
-They are all the same dataset.
-Only the variable names are changed such that you can see if it was actually loaded.
-After it's loaded, you can click on the variables on the left to show a histogram in the middle.

 #### Once it's running...

+Choose a .csv file from within the folder `./example-data`.
+These files all contain the same data, but the variables names differ.
+In this way, you can see that the data changes when you upload a new file, as it should.

+After the data is loaded, you can play around with our visualization.
+The gradients on the left visualize the percentage of missing data per patient.
+Each gradient is made up of thin rectangles colored in grayscale.
+The brightness of each rectangle represents the percentage of missing data for a specific patient.
+These rectangles are ordered by their brightness.
+Thus, a gradient with mostly dark rectangles represents lots of missing data, and a gradient with mostly bright rectangles indicates little missing data.

+Each gradient refers to one of the features in the data set.
+Clicking on a gradient reveals, for the chosen feature, the distribution of the percentage of missing values over all patients in the data set.
+We visualize this distribution as a histogram.

-You're looking at the beginnings of a very special tool for visualizing and imputing missing values.
-Savor the moment!
+_You're looking at the beginnings of a very special tool for visualizing and imputing missing values.
+Savor the moment!_

 ## Milestones